mmcc007/screenshots/README.md

 $ screenshots -c <path to config file>
 ````

-# Modifying tests for Screenshots
+# Modifying your tests for Screenshots
-Capturing screenshots using this package is straightforward.
+Capturing screenshots using this package is straight forward.

 A special function is provided in
 the Screenshots package that is called by the test each time you want to capture a screenshot.